Kalman-Bucy filtering and minimum mean square estimator under uncertainty: Introduction

 where $\mathbb{E}_{\mathbb{P}}[\cdot]$ denotes the expectation with respect to the probability measure $\mathbb{P}$.
 It is well-known that the optimal estimator $\bar{x}(t)$ of the signal $x(t)$ solves the following minimum mean square estimation problem:

-So $\bar{x}_{t}$ is also called the minimum mean square estimator, or MMSE for short.
+So $\bar{x}(t)$ is also called the minimum mean square estimator, or MMSE for short.

 In this paper, we suppose that there exists model uncertainty for the system (\ref{eq-intro-system-1}).
 In other words, we don't know the true probability $\mathbb{P}$ and only know that it falls in a set of probability measures $\mathcal{P}$ which is called the prior set.
 For continuous-time models, Chen and Epstein \cite{Chen-Epstein} first proposed one kind of model uncertainty which is usually called drift uncertainty.
-Later Epstein and Ji proposed more general uncertainty models (see \cite{Epstein-Ji-1} and \cite{Epstein-Ji-2} for details).
+Later Epstein and Ji proposed more general uncertainty models (see \cite{Epstein-Ji-1} and \cite{Epstein-Ji-2} for details), {Guo \cite{Guo} introduced some basic scientific problems concerning the estimation, control, and games of dynamical systems with uncertainty and shared some related theoretical progress}.
 In this paper, we introduce the following drift uncertainty model: for every $P^{\theta}\in\mathcal{P}$, consider

 where $w^{\theta_{1}}$ and $v^{\theta_{2}}$ are Brownian motions under $P^{\theta}$ and $\theta=(\theta_{1},\theta_{2})\in\Theta$ is called the uncertainty parameter.
 When $\theta$ changes, the distribution of the solutions $x(\cdot)$ and $m(\cdot)$ of the above equations also change.
 The question now is how to calculate the Kalman filter in such an uncertain environment.
 A natural idea is to calculate the worst-case minimum mean square estimation problem: